MsMc24/G1-finalproject/README.md

 Pre-reading:

-1. Students make word cloud using wordcloud app code.
-Guess what the story is about.
-2. What do they think Maria’s dream is?
+1. Students look at word cloud made using wordcloud code.
+Ss guess what the story is about.
+What do they think Maria’s dream is?
 What does she need to achieve her dream?
-3. Ask if there are any words they don’t recognize/can’t pronounce.
+2. Ask if there are any words they don’t recognize/can’t pronounce.
 Students use dictionary/tts app code to learn pronunciation and meaning.
-4. T calls on each student: Can you tell me 1 word you didn’t know and it’s meaning?
+3. T calls on each student: Can you tell me 1 word you didn’t know and it’s meaning?

 During reading:

-5. Students listen (tts?) to the story.
+4. Students listen (tts?) to the story.
-6. Ss take a quiz.
+5. Ss take a quiz.

 Post-reading:

-7. Ss pick a dream and what they need (4 things?) to achieve it and use hugging face or text to image app to create a story.
+6. Ss pick a dream and what they need (4 things?) to achieve it and use hugging face or text to image app to create a story.
 ## Lesson Materials

 ### Story Title: The Tree of Dreams